All Episodes

 So we have the only AI engine in the world.

-And by the way, it's trained on some of your information because of our previous interviews, but it's also trained on millions of pages of science papers, over 10,000 books, including books on complimentary and alternative medicine.
+And by the way, it's trained on some of your information because of our previous interviews, but it's also trained on millions of pages of science papers, over 10,000 books, including books on complementary and alternative medicine.

 It's the best engine in the world by far.

-And I'm offering to give this to any state or any government, any nation in the world, completely free of charge if they wish to use it to empower their people with health and wellness information.
+And I'm offering to give this to any state or any government, any nation in the world, completely free of charge, if they wish to use it to empower their people with health and wellness information.

-So we have the answers now, but big tech continues to censor, Google censors, YouTube censors, big government continues to censor, and big media continues to censor.
+So we have the answers now, but big tech continues to censor Google censors, YouTube censors, big government continues to censor, and big media continues to censor.

 Jonathan, in your view, what is the role of AI in bypassing that censorship?

-And uh this deluged the market with information.
+And this deluged the market with information.

-And so that resulted really in the rights revolution of the enlightenment era that gave us our bill of rights and gave us our constitution, gave us the radical Whig movement against the Hanovarian kings, including George III, and gave us the foundational principles upon which the founding fathers expounded in creating the four great principles of the Declaration of Independence and all the principles that underlie the Constitution and the idea that individuals have rights and that they obtain those rights from God, not government.
+And so that resulted really in the rights revolution of the Enlightenment era that gave us our Bill of Rights and gave us our Constitution, gave us the radical Whig movement against the Hanovarian kings, including George III, and gave us the foundational principles upon which the founding fathers expounded in creating the four great principles of the Declaration of Independence and all the principles that underlie the Constitution and the idea that individuals have rights and that they obtain those rights from God, not government.

 Radio became prolific.

-And that very much upset Herbert Hoover in my book Freedom Technology and the First Amendment.
+And that very much upset Herbert Hoover.

-They said, why why should we do it?
+They said, why should we do it?

 It's a private functioning operation.

-That then led to the interference across the country that became the rallying cry then for regulation of radio and led to the creation of the Federal Communications Commission, which Hoover thought he would be running because he had been pushing for it all along, and he thought he would be in charge of determining what the content was.
+That then led to the interference across the country that became the rallying cry then for regulation of radio and led to the creation of the Federal Communications Commission, which Schuber thought he would be running because he had been pushing for it all along.

 But much to his chagrin, the Senate leadership didn't like him.

-They're now trying to shut the door and stop it.
+They are now trying to shut the door and stop it.

 They're trying to protect the drug industry from competition.